adnguyen/Notebooks_and_Protocols/2017_notebook.md

 Treat phylogenetic part of statistics ; using species as a random effect—not over-ascribing effects of phylogeny.
 Random effect- there is an independent effect of habitat and temperature.
 Change in stats might change how I told the story.

+In the ms itself, for reference:

+> Colonies within different lineages differed in CTmax between forest habitats (β=1.37 ± 0.253; t=5.38, p <0.001) and with the local thermal extremes (Tmax, β=0.013 ± 0.003; t=3.52, p <0.001; Full model: F2,97=33.58; R2=0.40, p<0.001; Fig 2B).

+Need to change to random effects model

+Changed sentence to:

+> When including species as a random effect, colonies within different lineages differed in CTmax between forest habitats (β=1.05 ± 0.379; t=2.76, p <0.05) and with the local thermal extremes (Tmax, β=0.014 ± 0.006; t=2.17, p <0.001;Fig 2B).

 Amanda suggestion: Broader implications?
 What types of changes we'd expect to see? turnover? certain populations within a species go extinct.
 Focus on turnover, different areas where ants are locally adapted to climate.
 Stick with a consistent flow.
 Specific—>meaning for ants on a large scale.
 What else do we need to understand?
 Expecting to hear a broad statement, but didnt hear it and came to a conclusion on it's own.